ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## Workflow Overview

-There are two ways a client can receive updates for a resource:

-1. Client Pull;

-2. Server Push.

 At a high level, an ALTO client first uses the TIPS service to indicate the information resource(s) that the client wants to monitor.
 For each requested resource, the server returns a JSON object that contains a URI, which points to